mdh266/CrimeTime/README.md

 to build the database.

-*NOTE: If NYC Open Data no longer has the file on their website, please email me and I will provide you with the database.*
+**NOTE: If NYC Open Data no longer has the file on their website, please email me and I will provide you with the database.**

+**Testing**

+From the CrimeTime directory run:

+*py.test tests

+to run unit tests on code.

 **Usage**